Watch Olympic women's figure skating from Beijing 2022 | CBC Sports

 Click on the video player above to watch live coverage of the women's figure skating competition at the Beijing Olympic Winter Games.

-Action begins on Tuesday at 5 a.m.
-ET, and features Canadian skater Madeline Schizas competing in the short program.
+Action continues on Thursday beginning at 5 a.m.
+ET with the free program, featuring Canadian skater Madeline Schizas.

-Also in competition will be Russian Olympic Committee skater Kamila Valieva, who is favoured to win the event after being cleared to compete – despite failing a pre-Games drug test.

-CBC Olympics host Andi Petrillo discussed the women's competition with Canadian Olympic figure skating champion Kaetlyn Osmond, who discussed how the controversy surrounding Valieva will affect her competitors.
+The leader after the short program is Russian Olympic Committee's Kamila Valieva.

 All the action will be streamed live on CBC Gem, the CBC Sports app and CBC Sports' Beijing 2022 website.